OKarpacz/PhoneBook/README.md

 ## Disclaimer

-There is a possibility that you need to create your own .env file for the application to work.
+There is a possibility that you need to create your own .env file for the api to work.

 1. **Install a Library for .env File Parsing**:
 ```bash